FIEA Video Game Course Descriptions

-The FIEA curriculum has three tracks that attract a variety of undergraduate majors: an art track, production track and programming track.
+The FIEA video game curriculum has three tracks that attract a variety of undergraduate majors: an art track, programming track and production track.

-Although the FIEA curriculum has these three main tracks many FIEA students have skills in more than one area.
+Although the FIEA video game curriculum has these three main tracks many FIEA students have skills in more than one area.
 For example some of our best producers are also great artists or programmers.

 As such, the FIEA curriculum is flexible enough to accommodate students with multiple skills.
 For that reason, we try to schedule as few classes from two different tracks concurrently, so students can attend classes outside of their core discipline if they choose.